 A platelet count measures the average platelet level in a person’s blood.
-Overly high or low platelet levels can lead to severe health complications.
+High or low platelet levels can increase the risk of clotting or excessive bleeding.

 The mean platelet count blood test is typically part of a complete blood count (CBC) test.
 A CBC reveals important information about the number of different blood cells in the body.